dereksonderegger/141/docs/09_FindingData.md

     d) Create four maps (one for each education group) showing the proportions for each county.
     e) Create a graph for the proportions, faceted by county.

 2. We are interested in the prevalence of asthma across the United States.
-For this exercise, we'll use state level data. *Finding county level information was harder.
-If you can find  and I'm not couldn't find county level data easily.*
+For this exercise, we'll use state level data. *Finding county level information appears to be much harder.
+If you can find county level data, use that, but if not, the state level data is acceptable.*
     a) Using the CDC's website [data.cdc.gov/browse](data.cdc.gov/browse), search for asthma prevalence.
 You might find that data by metro area first, but adding the search term of `BRFSS` will refine the search to the Behavioral Risk Factor Surveillance System, which is a CDC survey.
     b) Download the data and produce a map of the data.